kovzol/bibref/RELEASING.md

 * Pull the newest version (via Windows Git)
 * Build the Qt version (via MSYS2/MINGW64)
-* Run the Qt version and recreate the `bibref-addbooks-cache` folder by selecting File > Add books, check if it is indeed in the Qt build folder; this ensures to have the cache up-to-date.
-  If the Qt version does not start (in some exotic cases it may not find some libraries), then copy the `bibref-addbooks-cache` folder from a working platform in the build folder
+* Copy the `bibref-addbooks-cache` folder from a working platform in the build folder
 * Change working directory to `qt/`.
 * Run the `./create-windows-folder` script and add the build folder as parameter
+* Optionally, change the working folder temporarily to bibref-qt-YYYY-MM-DD/ and test the program by running the executable `bibref-qt.exe`
-* Run the `./create-windows-zip` script
+* Run the `./create-windows-zip` script (in the `qt/` folder)
 * Get `bibref-qt-YYYY-MM-DD.zip` and share it on GitHub/Releases later
 * Start the Inno Setup Compiler with config file `bibref.iss` and create the installer
 * Get `bibref-setup.exe` and share it on GitHub/Releases later